|Index|SAP Edge Integration Cell on SUSE

 Using kubectl to create the imagePullSecret is quite easy.
 Get your user name and your access token for the Rancher Application Collection.
 Then run:

-As secrets are namespace-sensitive, you need to create this for every namespace needed.
+As secrets are namespace-sensitive, you need to create this for every required namespace.

 The related secret can then be used for the components:

-You can also create an imagePullSecret using Rancher Prime.
-Therefore, open Rancher Prime and enter your cluster.
+You can also create an imagePullSecret using SUSE Rancher Prime.
+To do so, open SUSE Rancher Prime and enter your cluster.

 Navigate to StorageSecrets as shown below: